 As well as meeting all the criteria above, you must also meet at least one of the following four widening participation groups:

-We will award scholarships on the basis of a holistic assessment of the above criteria, together with an assessment of underrepresented groups in particular disciplines.
-We expect the scheme to be oversubscribed, so meeting the eligibility criteria doesn’t guarantee that you will receive an award.
+We'll award scholarships on the basis of a holistic assessment of the above criteria, together with an assessment of under-represented groups in particular disciplines.
+We expect the scheme to be oversubscribed, so meeting the eligibility criteria doesn’t guarantee that you'll receive an award.

 Applicants must meet the criteria outlined and provide all required evidence to be eligible for consideration.

 Scholarships can only be awarded to students who began their undergraduate degree from 2012/13 and have been paying higher fees following the fees and finance reforms.

 - English students entering undergraduate study at any UK institution from September 2012;